Getting your Trinity Audio player ready...

 But instead of seeking the safety of their rooms, they took cover a few feet away—Gene behind a column and Myles on the side of a couch.

 I looked up at the moth floating among the high ceilings.
-It seemed more intent on causing chaos than escaping.
+It seemed more intent on prolonging the chaos than escaping.

 “Where is it?
 Come on, come on.”